amccully/MeHungi-2/github-pages/Explanation.md

 <center> <img src="Pics/Order_Form.png" alt="Order Form" width="200"/> </center>

+Special cases:
+* no items in order
+* an order has already been placed
+* the location is closed

 If someone clicks the send order button without actually adding any orders, this popup will appear.

 <center> <img src="Pics/No_Order_Error.png" alt="No_Order_Error" width="200"/> </center>